 Many surveys have been carried out over the years and members participate in all relevant BTO and CAWOS surveys.
 We own a bird hide overlooking Rode Pool and members also have permission to visit Doddington Pools.
 Nest box schemes are managed at Quakers Coppice, Crewe and Rode Pool.

 Five books covering Sandbach Flashes have been produced and the SECOS Recorder has produced an annual bird report from 1986 until 2010 and still produces an annual newsletter ready for the start of the new season.
-For many years Bryan Perkins produced an interesting and informative monthly newsletter and following his retirement in 2016 John Thompson has taken on the task of editor.
+For many years Bryan Perkins produced an interesting and informative monthly newsletter and following his retirement in 2016 John Thompson took on the task of editor until 2022 when the pen was passed to Mike Tonks.
 See our Publications pages.

 Indoor meetings are held on the second Friday of each month from September to April, starting at 7.30pm.
 Talks with slides, video and digital media are given by a variety of quality speakers on a wide range of subjects, with the AGM and Members’ Evening in April.

 Field meetings are held on one Sunday a month from September through to June and a long weekend meeting in March is very popular.
 More local field meetings are also held on the first Tuesday of each month and local evening walks in the summer.